-The flow chart indicates work procedures required to diagnose problems effectively.
+Trouble diagnoses indicates work procedures required to diagnose problems effectively.
 Observe the following instructions before diagnosing.

-- 1) Use the flow chart after locating probable causes of a problem following the "Preliminary Check", the "Symptom Chart" or the "Work Flow". - 2) After repairs, re-check that the problem has been completely eliminated. - 3) Refer to Component Parts and Harness Connector Location for the Systems described in each section for identification/location of components and harness connectors. - 4) Refer to the Circuit Diagram for quick pinpoint check.
-If you must check circuit continuity between harness connectors in more detail, such as when a sub-harness is used, refer to Wiring Diagram and Harness Layout in EL section for identification of harness connectors. - 5) When checking circuit continuity, ignition switch should be OFF. - 6) Before checking voltage at connectors, check battery voltage. - 7) After accomplishing the Diagnostic Procedures and Electrical Components Inspection, make sure that all harness connectors are reconnected properly.
+- 1) Before performing trouble diagnoses, read the "Preliminary Check", the "Symptom Chart" or the "Work Flow". - After repairs, re-check that the problem has been completely eliminated. - Refer to Component Parts and Harness Connector Location for the Systems described in each section for identification/location of components and harness connectors. - 4) Refer to the Circuit Diagram for quick pinpoint check.
+If you need to check circuit continuity between harness connectors in more detail, such as when a sub-harness is used, refer to Wiring Diagram in each individual section and Harness Layout in EL section for identification of harness connectors. - 5) When checking circuit continuity, ignition switch should be "OFF". - 6) Before checking voltage at connectors, check battery voltage. - 7) After accomplishing the Diagnostic Procedures and Electrical Components Inspection, make sure that all harness connectors are reconnected as they were.